Apostolos-Daniel/toli-io-personal-website/content/post/ms-build-2019.md

 #### .NET Framework Rest In Peace

-Microsoft has good track record of supporting **legacy** platforms and frameworks.
+Microsoft has a good track record of supporting **legacy** platforms and frameworks.

 ```
 "Existing applications are safe to remain on .NET Framework which will be supported."